← Back to 史記

 使

-By the next year's spring, the Wu king went north to assemble the feudal lords at Huang Chi.
-The Wu state's elite troops followed the king.
-Only the old and weak remained with the crown prince to defend.
-Gou Jian again asked Fan Li.
-Li said: 'It is possible.'
-He then sent Xi Liu two thousand people, Jiao Shi forty thousand people, Jun Zi six thousand people, and various charioteers one thousand people to attack the state of Wu.
-The Wu troops were defeated.
-They then killed the Wu crown prince.
-Wu urgently informed the king.
-The king was just assembling feudal lords at Huang Chi.
-He feared the world would hear it and kept it secret.
-The Wu king had already allied at Huang Chi.
-He then sent a person with generous gifts to request peace with Yue.
-Yue measured itself and also was not able to extinguish Wu.
-They then made peace with Wu.
+By the next spring, the king of Wu went north to meet the feudal lords at Huangchi.
+Wu’s elite troops accompanied the king, leaving only the old, the weak, and the crown prince to defend the state.
+Goujian again asked Fan Li.
+Fan Li said, “Now it can be done.”
+He then sent two thousand men trained for river warfare, forty thousand drilled soldiers, six thousand noble retainers, and one thousand royal attendants to attack Wu.
+The Wu troops were defeated, and Yue killed the Wu crown prince.
+Wu sent urgent word to its king, but the king was then meeting the feudal lords at Huangchi.
+Fearing that the realm would hear of it, he kept the news secret.
+After the king of Wu concluded the covenant at Huangchi, he sent someone with generous gifts to request peace from Yue.
+Yue judged that it still could not destroy Wu, and so made peace with Wu.

 11